-You're allowing for some downtime and hanging out without an agenda or set to-do.
-With health journeys, a lot of things are planned, and rules must be followed.
+You're allowing some downtime and hanging out without an agenda or set to-do.
+With health journeys, many things are planned, and rules must be followed.
 So spending some unplanned time with somebody can be very freeing and relaxing.

 7. Have Open-Ended Support

-With the unpredictability that comes with a health journey, it's unrealistic to say something like, “I am free Friday afternoons, so text me if you're feeling down.”
+With the unpredictability of a health journey, it's unrealistic to say something like, “I am free Friday afternoons, so text me if you're feeling down.”
 This can come off a little rude to the person that is in recovery.
 Instead, offer that they can get in contact whenever they want.